Retail Customer Journey: Omnichannel Management Solutions Guide

 Scalability.
 Remember that the system will handle thousands of client requests from different channels and appropriately transfer them to other software.
 It has to do it accurately and quickly.

 Real-time.
 Omnichannel will work only in conditions of real-time data transmission.
 Recently, the XME.digital team has developed a real-time delivery calculator.
-Collecting data from different sources, the system provides a potential buyer with the delivery time for any product from the catalogue instantly while viewing it.
+Collecting data from different sources, the system provides a potential buyer with the delivery time for any product from the catalog instantly while viewing it.
 Online purchase largely depends on how quickly the customer receives his product.
 This solution allows the buyer to determine which goods suit him best from the beginning.
 The customer experience is improved and the client feels that the company is acting with integrity.

 Thus, the product supports omnichannel, processing data, requests, orders from different sources of communication with the client.
 It keeps seamless interactions between channels, works with a sizable amount of data, and therefore creates a positive customer experience.
 And that's not all.
 This middleware directly affects the operation of the above systems.
 As seen, all back-office departments build their activities and change based on the information about customers' needs received from the middleware.
 For example, the logistics department creates more efficient routes and implements robust software to satisfy client demand.
 Marketing forms fruitful strategies and campaigns.
 Where do they get the data about what the client wants? - Omnichannel management middleware is the only powerful connection between customer and company.
 Providing valuable data, such a solution affects the company's operations and its customer policy.